BrickSchema/brick-website/webpages/get-started.md

 The [Relationships memo](/relationships) provides some guidance and documentation on how to use Brick relationships.

+The [Public Roadmap](http://roadmap.brickschema.org/) outlines the near-term and long-term features of Brick that are under development.

 ### Exploring existing Brick models

 - **Observe** Brick models for 6 real buildings using the [BrickViewer tool](http://viewer.brickschema.org/)